Bru-sic/week_01_homework/README.md

 ---

 ### XRP
-[def-xrp]: #xrp "XRP is the cryptocurrency that is native to the XRP Ledger".
+[def-xrp]: #xrp "XRP is the cryptocurrency that is native to the XRP Ledger."
 XRP is the cryptocurrency that is native to the [XRP Ledger][^def-xrpl].[^investopedia-xrp]

 ---